 - Bicycles Available

-Ten of the rooms are spread between the original old farmhouse and the modern extension (the conversion is so good we couldn't tell the difference).
+Nearly all the rooms are spread between the original old farmhouse and the modern extension (the conversion is so good we couldn't tell the difference).
 Decor throughout is fabulous, every detail hand-picked by Marta and her mother to celebrate Portuguese artisan style.
 Expect macrame lampshades, quirky mirrors and woven-reed wall hangings; whitewashed walls and the polished concrete floor allow every detail to shine.
 Beds have superb mattresses and are dressed in the finest linens; bathrooms are gorgeous with powerful 3-way jet showers and Castelbel toiletries.

 If you're here for a special occasion, book the show-stopping Tree House, perched high in a carob tree and almost completely concealed by leaves on one side.
 Panoramic windows wrap around the exposed sections, giving views over orange groves out to sea.
 Truly special.
+The Cabin is also ideal for honeymooners or a special romantic trip - we loved the secluded outdoor shower hanging in the carob tree and the private plunge pool.
+Both of these are kid-free zones for uninterrupted romance.

 - Air conditioning